digitalocean/kubecon-2022-doks-workshop/02-flux.md

-# Chapter 2 - Build a GitOps Pipleline with Flux
+# Chapter 2 - Build a GitOps Pipeline with Flux

 ## Rationale